 Data collection was happening when COVID-19 restrictions were being lifted and businesses in the downtown core of Vancouver, Calgary and Ottawa were beginning to open up.
 However, because employees were not yet working in downtown offices, street traffic was low, and many businesses that would otherwise have been open were still closed or operated with truncated hours.
-As a result, we were unable to evaluate all businesses within a dissemination block.
+As a result, not all businesses within a dissemination block were able to be evaluated.